Table of Contents

 A strategy sometimes followed in China is to first open a smaller, simpler Representative Office (RO or Rep Office) company with the intention to later convert it to a more complete WFOE.
 Whilst this may make sense in some cases, companies need to be aware of the challenges.
-This article will explain:
+This article will explain to you how to transform a Representative Office to a WFOE and in the specific:

 - That there is no simple “upgrade” option to convert a RO to a WFOE.